mnot/I-D/http-proxy-problem/draft.md

 ## Changes Need to be Detectable

-Any changes to the message body, request URI, method, status code, or representation header fields of an HTTP message needs to be detectable by the origin server or user agent, as appropriate, if they desire it.
+Any changes to the message body, request URI, method, status code, or representation header fields of an HTTP message need to be detectable by the origin server or user agent, as appropriate, if they desire it.

 This allows a proxy to be trusted, but its integrity to be verified.